statamic/docs/content/collections/docs/collections-and-entries.md

 Collections are the containers that hold entries.
 You can think of them like shoeboxes containing love letters, except they're folders on your server and they're holding text documents.
 So not really the same thing.
 Not nearly as romantic anyway.

 The collection holds settings that affect all the of entries.
-It's also responsible for the URL patterns by way of [routes](/routing), which fields are available with [blueprints](/blueprints), as well as any desired [behaviors](#behaviors).
+It's also responsible for the URL patterns by way of [routes](/routing), which fields are available with [blueprints](/blueprints), as well as any desired [behaviors](#date-behaviors-setting).

 You can also set default values for all entries, including default template, blueprint, and publish status.

 A collection is defined by way of a YAML file in the `content/collections` directory.
-All accompanying entries will be in a sibling with the same directory name.
+All accompanying entries will be stored in a sub-directory with a name that matches the collection.
 For example, a `blog` collection would look like this:

 ``` files
 ├── content/collections/